 A MOTION CALLING on the Down county board to pull inter-county teams from all competitions sponsored by Allianz is to be withdrawn.

-Saval GAA’s motion was due to be put forward at Thursday night’s meeting of the Down county board, but The 42 understands the motion will be withdrawn.
+Saval GAA’s motion was due to be put forward at Thursday night’s meeting of the Down county board, but The 42 understands the motion has been withdrawn.

 Advertisement

-The 42 has contacted club officials seeking comment, while a statement from Down county board is expected later today.
+The 42 has contacted club officials seeking comment, while a statement from Down county board was issued this evening.

 A United Nations report into the genocide in Gaza listed Allianz’s German parent company, through its subsidiary PIMCO, among the companies and corporations which hold Israeli government bonds.